 - VidNotes extracts and transcribes

-- Access your transcript and study materials in the extension or web app
+- Access transcript and study materials in the extension or web app

 Advanced Tips for Online Course Transcription